CharlieAlex/Alex-Portfolio/index.md

 With the advancements in text mining and machine learning, such analytical methods have re-emerged with fresh perspectives, as highlighted in [On the Importance of Text Analysis for Stock Price Prediction](https://aclanthology.org/L14-1048/).
 This project, which is a final program for Machine Learning and Econometrics, aims to predict short-term fluctuations in Taiwanese stocks using various machine learning algorithms.
-The textual datas includes news articles and forum posts on PTT, which are provided by the professor.
+The textual data include news articles and forum posts on PTT, which are provided by the professor.
 Although the training results were not sufficient to serve as practical investment strategies because of the limited amount of data, this project still provided me with valuable practice opportunities.

 <img src="images/output1.png?raw=true" alt="Image 1" style="width: 100%;">